sortingthoughts/i18n-unused-message-finder/README.md

 # i18n unused message finder

-This is a little tool to find unused i18n messages in a project.
-It is currently a work in progress.
+This is a tool designed to find i18n messages that are defined as properties in a project but are not being used.

-All message keys of the given i18nMessageFile will be searched in the given projectFolder.
-If a message is not found, it will be printed to the console and written to an output file.
+All message keys of the given `i18nMessageFile` will be searched in the given `projectFolder`.
+If a message is not found, it will be printed to the console and added to a json result file.

 The message key will be searched in the following files: